Union Church, Hong Kong

-Union Church (香港佑寧堂) is an English speaking, interdenominational church in Hong Kong, which was established in 1844.
+Union Church (香港佑寧堂) is an English-speaking, interdenominational church in Hong Kong, which was established in 1844.
 The latest Union Church building was the 4th generation building.
 It was located at No. 22A Kennedy Road, Mid-Levels, up the hill from Central and Admiralty, and next to where the Peak Tram bridge intersects with Kennedy Road.
 Demolition work started in 2017 and a residential building including a church at its base is to be built at the same location.

 History

-Union Church was founded in 1844 by James Legge, a Scottish sinologist and missionary from the London Missionary Society, who served as pastor from 1844-1867 and from 1870–1873.
+Union Church was founded in 1844 by James Legge, a Scottish sinologist and missionary from the London Missionary Society, who served as pastor from 1844 to 1867 and from 1870 to 1873.
 The first Union Church building, called 'Union Chapel', was built in 1845 on Hollywood Road.
-In 1866, the Church was relocated to a new site at the corner of Staunton Street and Peel Street (2nd generation building).
+In 1866, the church was relocated to a new site at the corner of Staunton Street and Peel Street (2nd generation building).
 The church on Staunton Street having become very crowded, it was moved to the site on Kennedy Road in 1890 (3rd generation building), which also included a manse.
 The new building incorporated much of the materials from the 2nd generation building.
-The Church funded half the costs of building the nearby Kennedy Road stop of the Peak Tram.
+The church funded half the costs of building the nearby Kennedy Road stop of the Peak Tram.

-The Church's religious service was ceased during the Japanese occupation of Hong Kong during World War II, and the pastor, Rev. Kenneth Mackenzie Dow, was interned in Stanley Internment Camp.
-The church building was severely damaged during that time, and the Church was temporarily moved to the Hong Kong Volunteer Defence Corps Officers Mess on Garden Road from 1945 to 1949.
+The church's religious service was ceased during the Japanese occupation of Hong Kong during World War II, and the pastor, Rev. Kenneth Mackenzie Dow, was interned in Stanley Internment Camp.
+The church building was severely damaged during that time, and the church was temporarily moved to the Hong Kong Volunteer Defence Corps Officers Mess on Garden Road from 1945 to 1949.